AdamCraig/CritterSavior/README.md

 ## Setup/Installation Requirements

 * _Ensure that Android Studio is installed on your machine._
-* _Using the command line, clone the supreme-invention repository to your desktop using the command "git clone https://github.com/AdamCraig/supreme-invention"_
+* _Using the command line, clone the CritterSavior repository to your desktop using the command "git clone https://github.com/AdamCraig/CritterSavior"_
 * _Open the package using Android Studio, choose your emulator, and run the app._

 ## Known Bugs